 This series, Revenge of the Paperdolls, consists of hundreds of tiny paintings in frames constructed by the artist or found.
 They are miniature portraits of real women who are connected with art....artists, curators, writers, museum personel, etc. They are in agressive, militaristic poses, often bearing weapons.

-This series, Cat's Cradle, has been influenced by our current political situation.
+This series, Down the Rabbit Hole, has been influenced by our current political situation.

 This body of work, Offspring, was made in response to people's lives being taken over by parenting, and by today's child's fascination with electronics.